nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 * :kconfig:option:`CONFIG_LWM2M_IPSO_TEMP_SENSOR_VERSION_1_1` - Sets the IPSO Temperature sensor object version to 1.1.
   You can use this configuration option for other IPSO objects also by modifying the option accordingly.
 See the `LwM2M Object and Resource Registry`_ for a list of objects and their available versions.
 * :kconfig:option:`CONFIG_LWM2M_SHELL` - Enables the Zephyr shell and all LwM2M specific commands.
-* :kconfig:option:`CONFIG_LWM2M_TLS_SESSION_CACHING` - Enables TLS session caching to prevent doing a full TLS handshake for every send.
+* :kconfig:option:`CONFIG_LWM2M_TLS_SESSION_CACHING` - Enables TLS session caching to prevent a full TLS handshake for every send.
-* :kconfig:option:`CONFIG_LWM2M_RD_CLIENT_SUSPEND_SOCKET_AT_IDLE` - Socket close is skipped at RX off idle state which optimize power consumption.
+* :kconfig:option:`CONFIG_LWM2M_RD_CLIENT_SUSPEND_SOCKET_AT_IDLE` - Enables the skipping of socket close at RX off idle state, which optimizes power consumption.
-* :kconfig:option:`CONFIG_LWM2M_QUEUE_MODE_UPTIME` - Specifies time (in seconds) the device should stay online after sending a message to the server.
+* :kconfig:option:`CONFIG_LWM2M_QUEUE_MODE_UPTIME` - Specifies time (in seconds) the device must stay online after sending a message to the server.
-* :kconfig:option:`CONFIG_LWM2M_SECONDS_TO_UPDATE_EARLY` - Time in seconds before the registration timeout, when the LWM2M Registration Update is sent by the engine.
+* :kconfig:option:`CONFIG_LWM2M_SECONDS_TO_UPDATE_EARLY` - Specifies time in seconds before the registration timeout, when the LWM2M registration update is sent by the engine.
-* :kconfig:option:`CONFIG_LTE_PSM_REQ_RPTAU` - Power saving mode (PSM) setting for requested periodic TAU.
-Data format is described in 3GPP 24.008 Ch.
-10.5.7.4a.
+* :kconfig:option:`CONFIG_LTE_PSM_REQ_RPTAU` - Sets the :term:`Power saving mode (PSM)` for requested periodic TAU.
+Data format is described in `3GPP TS 24.008 Ch.
+10.5.7.4a`_.
-* :kconfig:option:`CONFIG_LTE_PSM_REQ_RAT` - Power saving mode setting (PSM) for requested active time.
-Data format is described in 3GPP 24.008 Ch.
-10.5.7.3.
+* :kconfig:option:`CONFIG_LTE_PSM_REQ_RAT` - Sets the :term:`Power saving mode (PSM)` for requested active time.
+Data format is described in `3GPP TS 24.008 Ch.
+10.5.7.3`_.
 * :kconfig:option:`CONFIG_LTE_EDRX_REQ` - Enables request for use of Extended DRX (eDRX).
-For reference, see 3GPP 27.007 Ch.
-7.40.
 * :kconfig:option:`CONFIG_LTE_EDRX_REQ_VALUE_LTE_M` - Sets the eDRX value to request when LTE-M is used.
 The format is half a byte in a four-bit format.
 The eDRX value refers to bit 4 to 1 of octet 3 of the Extended DRX parameters information element.
-See 3GPP TS 24.008, subclause 10.5.5.32.
+See `3GPP TS 24.008, subclause 10.5.5.32`_.
 * :kconfig:option:`CONFIG_LTE_EDRX_REQ_VALUE_NBIOT` - Sets the eDRX value to request when NB-IoT is used.
 The format is half a byte in a four-bit format.
 The eDRX value refers to bit 4 to 1 of octet 3 of the Extended DRX parameters information element.
-See 3GPP TS 24.008, subclause 10.5.5.32.
+See `3GPP TS 24.008, subclause 10.5.5.32`_.
 * :kconfig:option:`CONFIG_LTE_PTW_VALUE_LTE_M` - Sets the Paging Time Window value to be requested when enabling eDRX.
-The value will apply to LTE-M. The format is a string with half a byte in 4-bit format, corresponding to bits 8 to 5 in octet 3 of eDRX information element according to 10.5.5.32 of 3GPP TS 24.008.
+The value will apply to LTE-M. The format is a string with half a byte in 4-bit format, corresponding to bits 8 to 5 in octet 3 of eDRX information element according to `3GPP TS 24.008, subclause 10.5.5.32`_.
 * :kconfig:option:`CONFIG_LTE_PTW_VALUE_NBIOT` - Sets the Paging Time Window value to be requested when enabling eDRX.
-The value will apply to NB-IoT.
-The format is a string with half a byte in 4-bit format, corresponding to bits 8 to 5 in octet 3 of eDRX information element according to 10.5.5.32 of 3GPP TS 24.008.
+The value applies to NB-IoT.
+The format is a string with half a byte in 4-bit format, corresponding to bits 8 to 5 in octet 3 of eDRX information element according to `3GPP TS 24.008, subclause 10.5.5.32`_.
 * :kconfig:option:`CONFIG_LTE_LC_TAU_PRE_WARNING_NOTIFICATIONS` - Enables notifications before Tracking Area Update (TAU).
-Notification triggers LWM2M Registration Update and TAU will be sent together with the user data.
+Notification triggers LWM2M registration update and TAU will be sent together with the user data.
 This decreases power consumption.

 .. note::
-   The nRF9160 modem will negotiate PSM and eDRX modes with the network it is trying to connect.
-The network may either accept the values, assing different ones or reject them.
+   The nRF9160 modem negotiates PSM and eDRX modes with the network it is trying to connect.
+   The network can either accept the values, assign different values or reject them.

 For Thingy:91, configure the ADXL362 accelerometer sensor range by choosing one of the following options (default value is |plusminus| 2 g):